-We, at the THE THREE SHIRES MEDICAL PRACTICE ('the Surgery) situated at (registered site) WICK SURGERY, 111 HIGH STREET, WICK, BRISTOL BS30 5QQ ('address') are a Data Controller of your information.
+We, at the Three Shires Medical Practice are a Data Controller of your information.
 This means we are responsible for collecting, storing and handling your personal and healthcare information when you register with us as a patient.

 There may be times where we also process your information.
 That means we use it for a particular purpose and, therefore, on those occasions we may also be Data Processors.
 The purposes for which we use your information are set out in this Privacy Notice.